Etanercept for psoriasis

 - Sore eyes (uveitis has been described as a possible uncommon adverse reaction to etanercept).

 Other conditions that have been reported in patients on etanercept include demyelinating diseases such as multiple sclerosis (MS), cardiac failure and bone marrow suppression.
+New onset of autoimmune diseases may occur; these may be associated with the underlying skin disease or its treatment.

-For more detailed information about etanercept, refer to current Enbrel datasheet.
+For more detailed information about etanercept, refer to current Enbrel® datasheet.

 - Goffe B, Cather JC.
 J Am Acad Dermatol 2003;49:S105-11.